MYStoyanova/GDP-per-Country-vs.-Press-Freedom/README.md

 	•	GDP and press freedom were plotted over time (2020–2023)
 	•	A dual-axis line chart was used for better comparison

+Note* The graphic showed very interesting results for Bulgaria.
+A sharp decline in Press Freedom for 2022, while the GDP grows steadily.
+This highlights the need for more in-depth qualitative analysis to understand what other indicators played such a key role in the Press Score results.

  Correlation Analysis
 	•	EU Countries: